 - If you use a water filter, replace it with a fresh one.
 For this process, you will want to avoid contaminants as much as possible.

-- Create a mixture of a ¼ cup of bleach to one gallon of water.
+- Create a mixture of a ¼ cup of bleach to 15 gallons of water.
 Using more bleach than recommended can damage your freshwater tank

 - Fill your water tank up completely